Larook/DRL_LUDO/test/progress.md

     - change the epsilon - it should be totally random for the first n=5 plays -> it can be changed only with epsilon
     - epsilon threshold should be still around 0.7-0.8 after 10 round -> 3380 action_no

     - does it run, even when an enemy player won?
 Should it learn those states?
 Maybe not
     - doesnt even get reward -1, nor 1 DONE
     - add reward also for the moving the furthest pawn ? seems sketchy but at least could outperform random players?
 DONE
 - what about recording few plays by myself and then just pretrain the network? - so it actually has some winning data
 - probably still then there will be a need for tweaking the parameters
+    - add average reward of epoch to plot DONE

-- why the first rounds of a game are super fast? - doesn't it have access to the full batch of the net?
+- why the first rounds of a game are super fast? - doesn't it have access to the full batch of the net? - Should have
 - read the implementations again!

+should add target network?
+should train after the reached end state with reward +-1?

+1 - plot the random walk rewards etc
+2 - look at the code from internet! check similarities -> how is their immediate reward calculated?
+3 - try to teach just to choose the furthest piece

+    in pytorch there was no training dqn if batch isn't the full size -> fixed

+Add saving the model of ann!

+Case of the batch_size: https://www.samyzaf.com/ML/rl/qmaze.html
+"The training of N will be done after each game move by injecting a random selection of the most recent training samples to N. Assuming that our game skill will get better in time, we will use only a small number of the most recent training samples.
+We will forget old samples (which are probably bad) and will delete them from memory."

+    select action:
+        use Q from NN
+    get reward and next state (state, action) - it is immediate reward! store experience
+    train NN - this guy uses only one network - not really terminal difference, and the pipeline looks ok

+when epoch==40 -> avg time epoch == 224sec = almost 4 min
+avg time left to have 10k -> approx 60 hours!!! to see if we can do better need to make it faster

+see what is executing every time - whats the longest function
+## timing of functions
+1. optimize_model() = 7.0066 - could try to move to collabs
+2. get_state_after_action() = 0.0035 but executed a lot! - how can we strip it?
+Need to constantly check if random_walk still sees some wins
+3. action_selection()
+4. get_game_state()
+5. get_reward()

+After that try TD approach with 2 networks, but still 1 is not enough...
+Then try just to teach the approach to move the furthest pawn - save the model and then try to replay the game using model

+    print current dice to csv
+    if won record the video

+    can the game be won with the random moves?
+Yes it should be 25% chance to win.
+Fixed and working! add winrate to csv

+    using the DQN shows behaviour of selecting the furthest pawn - that's okish but moving new one from home should be more important

+Add continuing to learn from the selected model!